 After all, you may have the greatest sports broadcasting skills in the world, but if nobody within the industry knows you, what good do they do you?

 The opposite is also true.
 You may have killer contacts within the sports broadcasting industry who also know other influential contacts.
-However, if you don't have the highly specialized broadcasting skills required to call games, host shows, or interview guests, who's going to hire you?
+However, if you don’t have the highly specialized broadcasting skills required to call games, prepare for and host shows, or interview players and other guests, who’s going to hire you?

 How to acquire sportscasting skills in order to become a sportscaster

-The best person to teach you any new skill is someone who earns their living by performing that skill daily.
-Since you want to know how to become a sportscaster, the best person to teach you the necessary broadcasting skills required for the job is another sportscaster.
-Who better to teach you the ins and outs of play-by-play, show hosting, or interviewing than a working sportscaster?
+The best instructor to teach you any new skill is someone who earns their living by performing that skill daily.
+Since you want to know how to become a sportscaster, the best instructor to teach you the necessary broadcasting skills, tools, tips and techniques for the job is another sportscaster.
+Who better to teach you the ins and outs of play-by-play, show hosting, or interviewing than a working sportscaster.